Nintendo Switch Or Kids Tablet? 3 Tips To Help Choose

 - 1.7 Fast RMX on the Nintendo Switch

 - 2 Vtech Storio Max 7 children's tablet

 - 3 The Kids mode of the Samsung Galaxy Tab A.

 - 4 Overall conclusion

 The Nintendo Switch is there for gaming

-Advantages and disadvantages: Very nice to do with the family, several children but also parents if they like it.
-It is really focused on gaming, but the games you can play are also super fun.
+Advantages and disadvantages: Very fun to do together with the family, several children, but also parents if they like it.
+It is really focused on gaming, but the games that you can play are super fun.
 Less educational content and no internet or netflix

 However, children often want other things too, such as watching YouTube and surfing the internet.

-So it's a shame Nintendo doesn't come with those extra features.
-If so, he could replace the desire for a tablet for almost any child.
+So it's a shame that Nintendo doesn't come with those extra features.
+If that were the case, he would grant almost every child the wish for one tablets can replace.

 From Nintendo, the urge to focus on gaming makes sense.